 - has soft stool or diarrhea

-When your furry Guest is exhibiting any of these signs you can help them to alleviate stress and enjoy their Vacay with these simple tips:
+If your Guest pup is exhibiting any of these symptoms, you can help them to alleviate stress and enjoy their Vacay with these simple tips:

-1. Run off some steam: Exercise helps to cure all sorts of ailments, for pets and people, and it will help show your Guest dog that fun and happiness are to be had in your home, too!
+1. Releasing Energy: Exercise helps to cure all sorts of ailments, for pets and people, and it will help show your Guest dog that fun and happiness are to be had in your home, too!
 To help your Guest pup adjust to your home, take a nice long walk, stroll around your backyard, grab a tennis ball for fetch or play a game of tug-of-war at the beginning of the Vacay.

-3. Food Association: Being alone can be scary for dogs.
-Associating some fun and yummy treats with being alone can help any pup.
+2. Food Association: Associating some fun and yummy treats with being alone can help any pup.
 Try filling a KONG treat with peanut butter or leaving them with a rawhide with peanut butter on it.
 Be sure to ask the Pup’s parents what their favorite comfort treats are!

-4. Start out Small: Practice leaving the house for just a few minutes at a time.
+4. Practice makes PAWfect: Practice leaving the house for just a few minutes at a time.
 For example: 5 or 10 minutes at first and maybe a little longer the next time around.
-Maintain your calm hellos and goodbyes to show the pup you will return to help prepare them for when you leave for an extended period of time.
+Calm hellos and goodbyes help to show the pup you will return and keep at them ease if you leave for an extended period of time.

-5. Give them a comfy spot all their own: Bonus points if you can put their blanket or favorite toys into a special space for the dog.
-A bed or corner that a dog knows they can retreat to for a relaxing moment can give them relief from anxiety.
+6. Give them a comfy spot all their own: Bonus points if you can put their blanket or favorite toys into a special space for the dog.
+A crate, bed or corner that a dog knows they can retreat to for a relaxing moment can give them relief from anxiety.
 Familiar smells from their own blanket from home, for example, will help them feel like not everything has been pulled out from under them.